clemensv/xregistry-cli/docs/authoring_templates.md

-- For code generators for message payload schemas, the `root` variable is the root of the CloudEvents Discovery document, corresponding to the CloudEvent Discovery schema type `manifest`.
+- For code generators for message payload schemas, the `root` variable is the root of the CloudEvents Discovery document, corresponding to the CloudEvent Discovery schema type `document`.
 Underneath `root` are three collections:
   - `groups` - a dictionary of message definition groups, keyed by the group's ID.
   - `schemagroups` - a dictionary of schema definition groups, keyed by the